 - ½ avocado

-- 3 cherry tomatoes (cut in half), handful of baby spinach (washed)
+- 3 cherry tomatoes (cut in half), a handful of baby spinach (washed)

-- 1 tbspn of cold pressed extra virgin olive oil (“EVOO”)
+- 1 tbsp of cold-pressed extra virgin olive oil (“EVOO”)

-I’ve been getting in the habit of baking a 1-2 sweet potatoes in the evening with my dinner so that they’re ready to go in the morning.
-Then in the morning, I take the sweet potato and cut 3-4 round slices (about 1cm thick) and stick them in the toaster oven on for a few minutes until their warmed through.
+I’ve been getting in the habit of baking 1 to 2 sweet potatoes in the evening with my dinner so that they’re ready to go in the morning.
+Then in the morning, I take the sweet potato and cut 3 to 4 round slices (about 1cm thick) and stick them in the toaster oven on for a few minutes until they’re warmed through.